 Of Michigan’s 83 counties, 75 counties have at least partial designation as a primary care health professional shortage area (HPSA).
 To recruit and retain physicians to address the physician shortage in both rural and urban underserved areas, MIDOCs was created to increase the number of residency slots in the state and to retain residents to practice in underserved communities after their training.

-In 2017, the Michigan state Legislature appropriated $500,000 in funds to develop an implementation plan, which included proposals from the four institutions for increasing residency slots to address the needs in their communities.
+In 2017, the Michigan state Legislature first appropriated funds to develop an implementation plan, which included proposals from the four institutions for increasing residency slots to address the needs in their communities.
 In 2019, $5 million was appropriated for the MIDOCs Program that could be matched by a contribution from institutions of up to $5 million, and any associated federal funds.

 With this funding, MIDOCs has expanded and developed Accreditation Council for Graduate Medical Education (ACGME)-accredited residency programs and increased the number of residency slots in primary care and other high-need specialties to address Michigan’s physician shortage in medically underserved rural and urban communities.
 The MIDOCs program incorporates innovative teaching models with a focus on integrated care, the patient-centered medical home model, and the principles of health care reform, such as population health.
 In addition, MIDOCs residency programs utilize the established networks of federally qualified health centers, and other ambulatory clinical sites, as appropriate for each residency program.
 The residency rotation sites are located in primary care and mental health shortage areas that include federally qualified health centers, community-based clinics, inpatient and community mental health centers, and ambulatory care clinics.